SBOHVM/RPiR/README.md

 ## Run a practical

-You first need to load up the learnr package
+You first need to load up the learnr package, then use `run_tutorial()` and select the practical you wish to run:

 ```
 library(learnr)
 run_tutorial("practical1-1", package = "RPiR")
 ```

+From Practical exercise 1-6 onwards, we suggest that you open a separate instance of RStudio to run your code.

 ## Reset a practical